solita/solita.github.com/_posts/2019-03-08-code-quality-inspection-for-clojure-with-sonarqube.md

 ### Changes to Clojure application

-Use already existing application or clone a sample application with existing vulnerabilities and code smells ```git clone https://github.com/hjhamala/sonar-clojure-example```.
+Use an already existing application or clone a sample application with existing vulnerabilities and code smells ```git clone https://github.com/hjhamala/sonar-clojure-example```.

 Create a sonar-project.properties file in the root folder of your app: